 And bonus points because it’s nutritious too!

-I am so excited to finally share The Eat.Drink.Pure 30 Day Jumpstart with you all and just in time for the new year too!
+I am so excited to finally share The Eat.Drink.Pure 30 Day Jumpstart with you all!

 The premise is simple.
 Eat whole foods e.g. fruits, vegetables, whole grains, nuts and seeds.
 Take out the bad (processed junk) bring in the good (healing anti inflammatory foods, herbs and spices) and get moving at least 30 minutes a day.
 This can mean any physical activity.
 You can do yoga, running, walking, weight training etc. but do it you must, for 30 minutes every day.
 That’s it.
 30 days of keeping to this lifestyle is bound to heal you of so many common issues.